SCOPE OF THIS CHAPTER

 - The availability (providing details) of independent counselling, information and support to the parent(s) and their family;

 - Provision of written information about the adoption process.
-See Supporting Birth Parents through the Adoption Process or Cafcass, Children relinquished for adoption: Information for birth parents.
+See Supporting Birth Parents through the Adoption Process.

 4. The Birth Father